California Car Repossession Lawyer

 Learn more: Licensing Requirements for Repossessors

-There Must be A Default
+There Must Be A Default

 Breach of The Peace

-- repossessing property over the consumer's objection;
+- Repossessing the car over the consumer's objection;

-- using or threatening to use force;
+- Using or threatening to use force;

-- threatening arrest or other involvement by law enforcement;
+- Threatening arrest or involving law enforcement;

 Learn more: Repossessions from Gated & Locked Garages